Hawaii Vehicle Sales Tax & Fees [+ Calculator]

 Frequently Asked Questions

-What is the sales tax on a car purchased in Hawaii?
+How much is sales tax on a car in Hawaii?

 The sales tax on a car purchased in Hawaii is 4% statewide, with some counties charging higher percentages.